 In the aftermath of a divorce many people look to find security both in their surroundings and with respect to their finances.
-Buying a home or condo can accomplish both of these things but there are many things that should be considered as you open this next chapter of your life.
+Buying a home or condo from a property management company can accomplish both of these things but there are many things that should be considered as you open this next chapter of your life.

 In many relationships, the family home is one of the largest single assets a family may possess.
 Deciding what to do with this asset (selling, refinancing, staying or going) can be a long and arduous process.
 In many cases, what you do (or do not do) will also shape and play a large deciding factor on your next real estate purchase.

 When you find yourself considering buying a home after a divorce there are many things to consider.

 Here are the top ten things that should cross your mind when taking this next step:

 1. Is your divorce or separation finalized, in process, or just beginning?

 Where you are at in the divorce proceedings may have a huge impact on the timing or viability of your next purchase.
 In my experience most family law attorneys, for example, this raleigh divorce attorney, will wait until the final divorce decree has been made but if your lawyer, lender, and ex are open to a new purchase you may be able to get something accomplished during the proceedings.
 You must realize that most divorce proceedings will take between 6-12 months and in the state of Colorado the minimum “cooling off time” that courts want to see elapsed after the divorce has been filed is at least 90 days.
 Many will find renting, or (gasp) mutually inhabiting the family home during the divorce is a necessity while the divorce is being worked out.